Endless Travel Plans

 💰 $400–$700/day 📅 June–September 👶 Best ages: 6+

 Yellowstone is one of those trips that changes how kids see the world.
-Watching Old Faithful erupt.
-Staring into the impossible colors of Grand Prismatic Spring.
-Spotting bison herds in Hayden Valley or wolves in Lamar Valley at dawn.
-It's nature at a scale that's hard to replicate anywhere else on this list.
+Old Faithful erupting.
+The impossible colors of Grand Prismatic Spring.
+Bison herds in Hayden Valley or wolves in Lamar Valley at dawn.
+It's nature at a scale hard to replicate anywhere else on this list (source: nps.gov/yell).

 A 5-day trip costs $2,800–$3,500 for a family of four.
-Smart planning saves serious money: staying outside the park 3 of 4 nights saves $400–$800, and buying groceries before entering saves another $200–$400.
-The Junior Ranger program here is excellent — one of the best in the National Park system.
+Planning moves save real money: staying outside the park 3 of 4 nights saves $400–$800; buying groceries before entering saves another $200–$400.
+The Junior Ranger program here is one of the best in the NPS system.

 "For families who love nature and wildlife, Yellowstone is absolutely magical — geysers, hot springs, and wildlife in their natural habitat creating unforgettable experiences."